 When you take time to listen to everything a person is saying you may find that they are not being as combative or complaining as you might first assume.
 We are storytellers by nature so we often present our stories in problem, action, solution format.

 Before you get upset about something someone is saying to you take the time to hear them out.
 All the way out.

 Take Time to Listen Instead of Solving

 Another big listening mistake we often make is jumping to offer solutions.
+But that is not how to strengthen your relationship.
 One of my favorite YouTube Videos ever addresses this in a hilarious conversation between a husband and wife.